Lab Architecture Studio: Federation Square

 Completed in 2002, Federation Square is situated on a 3.6 hectare corner site bound by Flinders and Swanston Streets in Melbourne, Australia.
 With a building footprint of 45,000 square metres the precinct incorporates commercial, civic and cultural programs.
-Along with a wide variety of restaurants, bars and cafes and retail spaces larger institutions represented include the Ian Potter Centre (NGV), the Australian Centre for the Moving Image (ACMI), Melbourne headquarters for SBS Television and the Melbourne Visitor Centre.
+Along with a wide variety of restaurants, bars and cafes and retail spaces larger institutions represented include the Ian Potter Centre (NGV), the Australian Centre for the Moving Image (ACMI), Melbourne headquarters for SBS (Australian TV channel) and the Melbourne Visitor Centre.

 In 1997 an international design competition was launched by the Victorian Government with a focus of creating new civic space for Melbourne, connecting Flinders Street to the Yarra River and enhancing the cultural attributes of the city.
 Five designs were shortlisted from the 177 entries.
 The winning design of Bates Smart Architects and Lab Studio Architects was announced in July 1997.
 When the competition was won, Federation Square was their first building project.

 The main plaza can accommodate up to 25000 people.
 The outdoor amphitheatre plays host to a variety of festivals and concerts as well as broadcasting cultural events such as the annual Tropfest and sporting events such as the AFL (Australian Football League) Grand Final.

 Federation Square was met with widespread disapproval, the architects receiving hate mail from people who loathed the design.